QuickBooks Time Review: Pros, Cons, and Features

 As an employee, you can view your schedule on the web version of QuickBooks Time and in the QuickBooks Workforce mobile app.

-From the web, you can click on a shift to clock in; you can’t do this in the mobile app, for some reason.
+From the web, you can click on a shift to clock in, but you can’t do this in the mobile app, for some reason.
 You can click on a shift to see more information, including notes and custom fields, the customer and address, and the date and time.

 The biggest drawback here is that employee self-service options are essentially nonexistent.
-Crucially, there’s no support for shift trades or covers — which leaves managers to deal with mountains of emails and text messages to resolve scheduling issues, or else shift changes happen without their knowledge or approval.
+Crucially, there’s no support for shift trades or covers (which apps like Buddy Punch offer), which leaves managers to deal with mountains of emails and text messages to resolve scheduling issues.

-Likewise, there’s no way for employees to update their availability themselves.
+Likewise, there’s no way for employees to update their availability themselves (another feature offered in Buddy Punch).
 Once again, managers are left resorting to emails and messages to stay on top of people’s changing availability and manually updating schedules whenever a change occurs.

 Verdict: 2 / 5